Skip to main content

 What is the Role of the Institutional Accreditors Today?

 The 7 institutional accreditors became more important with the passage of The Higher Education Act of 1965.
-As the U.S. Department of Education (DOE) developed financial aid programs, it needed to ensure students were spending that aid at quality institutions rather than at diploma mills.
-Because the U.S. doesn’t have a central ministry of education like many other countries, the DOE empowered the institutional accreditors to make those assessments.
+As the U.S. Department of Education developed financial aid programs, it needed to ensure students were spending that aid at quality institutions rather than at diploma mills.
+Because the U.S. doesn’t have a central ministry of education like many other countries, the ED empowered the institutional accreditors to make those assessments.

-So, while it is still true that anyone can rent classroom space or put courses online and call it a college, students can only use federal student aid at institutionally accredited colleges and universities.
+So, while it's still true that anyone can rent classroom space or put courses online and call it a college, students can only use federal student aid at institutionally accredited colleges and universities.
 If a school loses its accreditation, it becomes ineligible to accept federal financial aid dollars and loses a primary source of revenue.

 This system of institutional accreditation has several ripple effects: